 Annual Meeting of Homeowners

-The Annual Meeting of Homeowners convened 6:30PM at Morris Management in Bellevue.
-BOD attending: Michael Niksa, President; Josh Gibson, Treasurer; Van Chesnutt, Landscape; Linda O’Hara, Secretary; and Tim Hollingshead, Morris Management.
+The Marymoor Trails Annual Meeting of Homeowners convened at 6:30PM at the offices of Morris Management in Bellevue.
+Board members in attendance: Michael Niksa, President; Van Chesnutt, Landscape; Linda O’Hara, Secretary; Josh Gibson, Treasurer; and Tim Hollingshead, Morris Management.

 Welcome and Opening

 Tim Hollingshead opened the meeting and reviewed the evening’s agenda.
 We only had 38.1% in attendance, including proxies; not a legal quorum, which is 51%.
 We have made a good faith effort to publicize this meeting in many ways.
 We will go ahead and have the meeting in case someone challenges conducting normal business.
 The minutes from the Annual Meeting of Homeowners from February 26, 2018 were read and it was moved and seconded to approve the minutes from 2018.

 Michael Niksa introduced himself and will make his remarks further in the meeting.
 Michael also takes care of Buildings.

 Painting: This year we did painting, and Michael walked around with a representative of the painting company.
 We are changing the way we paint buildings – now we look at painting the western and southern exposures more, as they get the most wind, water and weather.
 Paint the other faces as needed.
 In 2018 we did selected work on A, B, D, G, and H. We hope to take this approach again in 2019.
 The most exposed buildings are B and C and I and J. The painting company was more than willing to work with us on this cost-saving approach.